 I thought Coburn's comments, and his decision to stick to them a day later, would be the big story on Sunday.
 And I suppose, from a national standpoint, they were.

 I’m going to be honest, it's not often we get to hear from people his age on many issues.
 The movers and shakers are younger.
-But I thought his comments were good, and I shared them in a story I wrote.
+But I thought his comments were good, and

 I say, "wrote."
 Really, I did little more than introduce his comments, then string them together with a paragraph or two.
 I stepped aside and let him talk.
 Sherman updated the horse's condition after he'd been injured at the start of the Belmont.
 He stressed that he still felt extremely lucky.
 He asked for understanding for Coburn and his comments.
 He reminded everyone that Coburn is new to the sport, and had never experienced the kind of heartbreak it can bring.
 If Coburn didn't realize how fortunate he was to have such a good horse, it was because he'd not spent years, like Sherman, working with marginal horses.